MicrosoftDocs/playfab-docs/playfab-docs/features/entities/available-built-in-entity-types.md

 ## group

 The `group` entity is a container  for other entities.
-It is currently limited to players and characters.
+It's currently limited to players and characters.

-Set the `ID` field to the `result.Group.Id` if you are creating a group, or the `result.Groups[i].Group.Id` when [listing your memberships](xref:titleid.playfabapi.com.groups.groups.listmembership).
+Set the `ID` field to the `result.Group.Id` if you're creating a group, or the `result.Groups[i].Group.Id` when [listing your memberships](xref:titleid.playfabapi.com.groups.groups.listmembership).

 ## game_server